HL7/US-Core/input/intro-notes/StructureDefinition-us-core-vital-signs-intro.md

 ### Mandatory and Must Support Data Elements

 The following data elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile-specific guidance and examples are provided as well.
 The [Formal Views] below provides the formal summary, definitions, and terminology requirements.
-The "Snapshot Table (Must Support)" tab below displays all the mandatory and must support data elements for this profile and those inherited from the US Core Vital Signs Profile.
+The "Snapshot Table (Must Support)" tab below displays all the Mandatory and Must Support data elements for this profile and those inherited from the US Core Vital Signs Profile.

-**Each Observation must have:**
+**Each Observation Must Have:**

 1. a status
 1. a category code of "vital-signs"